sandinmyjoints/requests-review/review.rst

 long, or omitted.
 From Volumes and Parts to paragraphs and sentences, structure matters.

-Requests's parallel structure is typical of programming libraries: the code itself, and a document that explains how to use the code.
-Within the code, there are structures that are rough analogs of sentences, paragraphs, chapters, and volumes, while the documentation is narrative, starting with easy things and advancing to difficult material.
+Requests's dual structure is typical of programming libraries: the code itself, and a document that explains how to use the code.
+Within the code, there are structures that are roughly analogous in scale to sentences, paragraphs, and chapters, while the documentation proceeds narratively, starting with easy matters and advancing to difficult material.

-This bundle of code plus documentation is known as an *application programming interface*, or simply *API*.
+This bundle of code plus documentation is known as an *application programming interface*, or *API*.

-APIs are what make it possible to post your Instagram photos to your Facebook timeline, checkin on Foursquare from your iPhone, book a flight on United from Kayak, etc. Without APIs, without a way to share units of functionality with each other, each programmer or programming team would be on its own.
+APIs are what make it possible to post your Instagram photos to your Facebook timeline, check-in on Foursquare from your iPhone, book a flight on United from Kayak, etc. Without APIs, without a way to share units of functionality with each other, each programmer or programming team would be on its own.
 Everything would take much, much longer; each programmer would have to reinvent the wheel.